mkdocs/mkdocs/docs/user-guide/styling-your-docs.md

 ### Third Party Themes

-A list of third party themes can be found in the MkDocs [community wiki].
+A list of third party themes can be found in the elstir [community wiki].
 If you have created your own, please feel free to add it to the list.

 ## Customizing a Theme